-- 6.1.9 Prior to or upon entering each NAT oceanic CTA, the flight crew should contact the appropriate aeronautical radio station. - 6.1.10 If the flight enters an oceanic CTA followed by another oceanic CTA, the flight crew should, on initial contact: - a) not include a position report; - b) after the radio operator responds, request a SELCAL check and state the next CTA; - c) The radio operator will assign primary and secondary frequencies, perform the SELCAL check and designate the position and frequencies to contact the aeronautical radio station serving the next oceanic CTA.
+- 6.1.11 The integrity of the ATC service remains wholly dependent on establishing and maintaining HF or VHF voice communications with each ATS unit along the route of flight.
+The procedures in this section are applicable only in NAT airspace and pertain only to ATS data link operations. - 6.1.12 Prior to or upon entering each NAT oceanic CTA, the flight crew should contact the appropriate aeronautical radio station. - 6.1.13 If the flight enters an oceanic CTA followed by another oceanic CTA, the flight crew should, on initial contact: - a) not include a position report; - b) after the radio operator responds, request a SELCAL check and state the next CTA; - c) The radio operator will assign primary and secondary frequencies, perform the SELCAL check and designate the position and frequencies to contact the aeronautical radio station serving the next oceanic CTA.
 If the communications instructions are not issued at this stage, the crew should assume that the frequencies to use prior or upon entering the next CTA will be delivered at a later time by CPDLC or voice.